tigerbluejay/Sigma-MVC-EFCore-Course-Marketplace/Readme.md

 ### STAGE FOUR - WRAP UP - UNIT TESTING AND EF CORE FEATURES

-The final stage will explore Unit Testing (adding Unit Testing Projects) and exploring EF Enhacements to the project.
+The final stage explores Unit Testing (adding Unit Testing Projects to the Data, Models, and Web Projects).
+Several tests were added using NUnit and Moq.
+Tests are not exhaustive.
+They evaluate a subset of the available methods, particullary in the Home, Cart and Product Controllers but use Mocking extensively since Controllers methods although lightweight, reference many dependencies.
+Finally a new EF Core feature makes its way into the application:
+Specifically, the addition of fluent api calls in the OnModelCreating method in the ApplicationDbContext.
+The fluent api statements are commented, since the application already uses data annotations in the Models to achieve its goals, but it is there nontheless to show the alternative implementation.

 ## LIMITATIONS